Cascading/CascadingSDK/README.md

 This project contains the build scripts for creating the Cascading SDK release.

-The SDK distribution, available online, includes Cascading 2.2 and any related projects in a single archive.
+The SDK distribution, available online, includes Cascading 2.2 and related projects in a single archive.

 Every project or extension included in this SDK has been tested independently before being downloaded and included in the package created by these build scripts.

 # Getting Started

 This SDK includes `binary`, `source`, `docs`, `preview`, `thirdparty` and `tools` subdirectories.
+The following paragraphs describe those subdirectories.

 ## Binary